 Today, otolaryngologist's are subject to multiple quality reporting initiatives that affect their bottom line.
-Through the Electronic Health Record (EHR) Meaningful Use Incentive Program, the Electronic Prescribing (eRx) Incentive Program, and the Physician Quality Reporting System (PQRS) Incentive Program, physicians may be subject to a nearly 5 percent payment reduction in 2015 if they do not begin to participate in these programs.
+Through the Electronic Health Record (EHR) Meaningful Use Incentive Program, the Electronic Prescribing (eRx) Incentive Program, the Physician Quality Reporting System (PQRS) Incentive Program and the Value Based Payment Modifier (VBPM), physicians may be subject to payment reductions in 2015 if they do not begin to participate in these programs.

 *New* The Academy has published one page fact sheets, available in the April edition of the Bulletin, to provide information on how you can successfully participate in each of these initiatives, possibly earn incentive payments, and avoid payment reductions.